MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/Disable-LocalUser.md

 When a user account is disabled, the user cannot log on.
 When a user account is enabled, the user can log on.

+> [!NOTE]
+> The Microsoft.PowerShell.LocalAccounts module is not available in 32-bit PowerShell on a 64-bit
+> system.

 ## EXAMPLES

 ### Example 1: Disable an account by specifying a name